pstlab/SOHO/README.md

 - the folder "intances" contains knowledge instances defined to evaluate the representation of the defined ontology;
 - the folder "rules" contains the inference rules supporting knowledge reasoning within the ROS module developed using Apache Jena.

-Please check the following repository for further details about the use of the developed resoning capabilities within ROS.
+Please check the following repository for further details about the use of SOHO within ROS.

 - Sharework Knowledge Module:     https://github.com/pstlab/sharework_knowledge.git
 - Sharework Task Planner Module:  https://github.com/pstlab/sharework_taskplanner.git